You Can Now Buy the Classic A.F.0210. Military Watch Strap

 A.F.0210. protocol drawing.

 The cotton webbing has proved impossible to source off the shelf, so the decision to remanufacture the webbing has been taken.
 Below is a test strip being measured during production.

 After several unsuccessful weaving attempts, prototype 44 warp thread 17mm wide, 0.75mm thick webbing has been made.
 A 10m long strip was test woven.
 The micrometer above indicates 16.66mm width on the loom.

 A comparison between the webbing in the woven test strip and two original A.F.0210. straps is shown below.

-The shouldered buckles and loops have also to be remanufactured.
+The shouldered buckles and loops have also been remanufactured.

 The original buckles vary, but two have been scanned in a 3-D scanner, and based on all available data, the buckle has been modelled in 3-D and production moulds have been made based on the 3-D drawings.

 Pre-production samples have been made in a 3-D printer using white ABS resin, and painted black.
 As a proof of concept for possible wider hommage straps, the the 3-D model has been widened, and 20mm and 22mm buckles have also been designed and printed in ABS resin.

 18mm, 20mm and 22mm prototype buckles in 3-D

 A.F.02l0. embossing has been added to the underside of the buckle, and this will identify the faithful reproduction A.F.0210. straps.